Review | Economic sanctions were designed as a severe threat. Now they’re a default policy option.

 Whether or not they are effective, sanctions don’t appear to be going out of style.
 In fact, leaders seem to be devising new potential uses for them.
 World Health Organization Director General Tedros Adhanom Ghebreyesus last year suggested using economic sanctions against countries that hid information about future disease outbreaks.
 Democratic members of Congress have urged the Biden administration to use sanctions against entities contributing to the climate crisis.

-In the era in which they were developed, sanctions were viewed as a tool build a new international order, free from the scourge of international war.
+In the era in which they were developed, sanctions were viewed as a tool to build a new international order, free from the scourge of international war.
 Today, they often feel like the last flailing attempts to keep that order from breaking down.

 Joshua Keating is a global security reporter for Grid and the author of “Invisible Countries: Journeys to the Edge of Nationhood.”